 I'm never satisfied and things will always need improvement!
 We have made a good start, the first job was to get these people working and the fact we created another 25 or so events has achieved that.
 The prize money is the prize money, basically that’s our job to make that as appealing as possible and the players as professional players I expect them to play.

-Where we can improve is increasing the experience of live customers to the events, that could use improvement.
+Where we can improve is increasing the experience of live users to the events, that could use improvement.
 We have obviously have a tremendous success with EuroSport audiences, but we have to work on our TV in the UK.
 The China market is exploding also, we have to be careful however that we don’t end up in China all the time.

 The Australia Open was an added plus last year that worked well, Brazilian Masters were nice although whether that takes place this year I am not sure.
 We are also looking at other places in particular India, Canada and Russia and we will announce more events next year.